Dental Care Group's Blog :

 However, it can make it easier to acquire said tinge!

-Since alcoholic mouthwash is so strong, it can often end up wearing down the protective shield that protect your teeth and gums.
-Mouthwash cleans away saliva and mucous, leaving your teeth exposed to staining from coffee, tea and wine, among other things.
+Since alcoholic mouthwash is so strong, it can often wear down the protective shield that protects your teeth and gums.
+Mouthwash cleans away saliva and mucous, leaving your teeth exposed to staining from coffee, tea, and wine, among other things.

 Not only that, but it opens you up to attack from bad bacteria and plaque.

-And then you start using more mouthwash to remedy the problem and next thing you know, you’re trapped in a vicious cycle!
+And then you start using more mouthwash to remedy the problem; next thing you know, you’re trapped in a vicious cycle!

 So how, then, should I keep my mouth clean?